-The derivatives of this TOE differ in the memory sizes available to the user.
-The EEPROM implementation comprises the equal hardware module throughout all derivatives of this TOE which then is blocked to the different memory sizes available to the user.
+The derivates of this TOE differ in the memory sizes available to the user and in the various interface options.
+The EEPROM and ROM implementation comprises the equal hardware module throughout all derivates of this TOE which then is blocked to the different memory sizes available to the user.
+Also the diversification of the various interface options is realized by means of blocking only.
+Therefore, the implemented interface components are equal throughout all derivates of this TOE.

-The TOE consists of the hardware part as described in chapter 2.2.1, the firmware parts and the software parts as listed in Table 3: Firmware and Library Versions.
+The TOE consists of the hardware part as listed in chapter 2.2.1, the firmware parts and the software parts as listed in Table 3.
 The RSA, EC, SHA-2 cryptographic and the RMS libraries provide functionality via an API to the Smartcard Embedded Software.
-The STS firmware for test purposes has an API to the Smartcard Embedded Software as well.
+The STS firmware for test purposes has an API to the Smartcard Embedded Software as well (see chapter 2.2.2).
 The STS is implemented in a separated Test-ROM being part of the TOE.
 The Smartcard Embedded Software is not part of the TOE.